Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Models and datasets.} We experiment with the Qwen3~\citep{qwen3technicalreport} model family at three scales: Qwen3-1.7B, Qwen3-4B, and Qwen3-8B, using the instruct-tuned versions.
 For training data, we use the mathematical reasoning subset of OpenThoughts~\citep{guha2025openthoughtsdatarecipesreasoning}, sampling up to 30K problem-solution pairs with chain-of-thought reasoning.
-We evaluate on competition-level mathematics benchmarks including AIME 2024, AIME 2025, HMMT 2025 and Amo-Bench~\citep{an2025amo}.
+We evaluate on competition-level mathematics benchmarks including AIME 2024, AIME 2025, HMMT 2025.

 \textbf{Baselines.} We compare against two methods trained on the same dataset: (1)~\textbf{SFT}, standard supervised fine-tuning on expert trajectories, which can be seen as off-policy distillation from a more powerful LLM that generated the reasoning traces; (2)~\textbf{GRPO}~\citep{shao2024deepseekmath}, group relative policy optimization with binary outcome rewards verified against ground-truth answers.
+The max generation length is set to 16k.

-\textbf{Implementation details.} For GRPO, we sample 8 responses per problem.
-For \ours{}, we sample 1 response per problem.
-We use Adam optimizer with a learning rate of 1e-5, warmup ratio of 0.1, and cosine learning rate decay.
-For the divergence measure in Eq.~\ref{eq:per-token}, we use $\operatorname{JSD}_{\beta=0.5}$.
-Importantly, we fix the teacher policy to be the initial policy, rather than the currently updating learning policy, as we find this helps stabilize training and implicitly acts as regularization to prevent excessive deviation from the initial policy.
-All experiments are conducted on 8×A100 GPUs with LoRA~\citep{hu2022lora}.
+\textbf{Implementation details.} We fix the teacher policy to be the initial policy, rather than the currently updating learning policy, as we find this helps stabilize training and implicitly acts as regularization to prevent excessive deviation from the initial policy.
+We use full-vocabulary logit distillation in our experiments.
+All experiments are conducted on A100 or H100 GPUs with LoRA~\citep{hu2022lora}.
 More experimental details are in Appendix~\ref{sec:experimental_details}.